 You could make unique decision markets for certain proposals.
 For a proposal that promises to make a dash debit card available 6 months after funding, we could have a decision market like

 If [proposal name and id] is funded, will the dash debit card be available [date 6 months after the proposal is funded]?

-making decision markets like these would add to the workload of running the service because each proposal would have to be individually considers but it would be worth it.
+making decision markets like these would add to the workload of running the service because each proposal would have to be individually considered, but it would be worth it.

 Decision market participants need to know

 - When the market will be open for trading.
-In our case this can be as soon as the proposal is active on the network.
+In our case, this can be done as soon as the proposal is active on the network.